jasacrum/J-J-PiInTheSky/README.md

 | 4-29-19 | This week was occupied by finishing the code and prepping our project to be tested  |
 | 5-6-19  | This week was full of AP tests, so not much work was done.
 However, our project was completed up tp the final test and documentation. |
 | 5-13-19 | We collected acceleration data this week by dropping our project off of a bridge.
 The parachute ended up working perfectly for our box, which was unexpected.
-| 5-20-19 | This is being spent finishing the Documentation and Github page (this page) for the project.
+| 5-20-19 | This week is being spent finishing the Documentation and Github page (this page) for the project.

 #### Final Code: [Link To Commented Code](https://github.com/jasacrum/Engineering_4_Notebook/blob/master/Python/piinthesky.py)